Folksy wisdom with a 20+ year old pop culture hook incoming!

 If you dream of being a writer (and the writing itself is a necessary chore to get you to your goal) it's quite a different thing than if you dream of writing.
 And there are an awful lot of hopeful writers who seem to have a great deal of confusion conflating the two.

 I can't tell you what to do about that if it's the case, but what I can tell you is that your chances of being a successful writer without loving writing for its own sake are even worse than your chances of being a successful writer, (which already blow).
-And the thought of doing the kind of work it would take to become successful in an art you're not that jazzed about is cray-cray with whackadoodle sauce, so maybe it's time to go back to that first time you turned a moment or a feeling into words or that first tremendous feeling when you finished something.
+And the thought of doing the kind of work it would take to become successful in an art you're not that jazzed about is refuckingdiculous with absurd sauce, so maybe it's time to go back to that first time you turned a moment or a feeling into words or that first tremendous feeling when you finished something.
 Maybe it's time to fall in love with writing again.
 And wake up in the morning and dream of writing, and let the "being a writer" attend to itself.

 Because if you wake up wanting to write, it will.